EGI-Federation/documentation/content/en/internal/helpdesk/features/tickets-to-multiple-sites/_index.md

 ---
-title: "Tickets to multiple sites"
+title: "'Notify Site' field and tickets to multiple sites"
 type: docs
 weight: 40
 description: >
-  Submitting tickets to multiple sites
+  Seletting a Resource Centre as recipient and submitting tickets to multiple RCs
 ---

 ## Notify Site field